Nord Stream 1: 1997–present

 The gas systems operated by Finland's Gasum are connected to Nord Stream via a branch pipeline in Karelia.

 In March 2007, Nord Stream AG hired Italian company Snamprogetti, a subsidiary of Saipem, for detailed design engineering of the pipeline.
 A letter of intent for construction works was signed with Saipem in September 2007 and the contract was concluded in June 2008.
 In September 2007, the pipe supply contracts were awarded to pipe producers EUROPIPE and OMK.
 In February 2008, the concrete weight coating and logistics services agreements were awarded to EUPEC PipeCoatings S.A.

 In December 2008, Rolls-Royce Holdings was awarded a contract to supply turbines for the compressor.
-In January 2009, Royal Boskalis Westminster and Danish Dredging Contractor Rohde Nielsen A/S were awarded a joint venture seabed dredging contract.
+In January 2009, Dutch Royal Boskalis and Danish Dredging Contractor Rohde Nielsen A/S were awarded a joint venture seabed dredging contract.
 The supply contracts for the second line were awarded to OMK, Europipe, and Sumitomo Heavy Industries in January 2010.

 The agreement to add Gasunie to the consortium as the fourth partner was signed in November 2007.
 In June 2008, Gasunie was included in the register of shareholders.
 In March 2010, French energy company GDF Suez signed with Gazprom a memorandum of understanding to acquire 9% stake in the project.
 The transaction was closed in July 2010.

 In August 2008, Nord Stream AG hired former Finnish prime minister Paavo Lipponen as a consultant to help speed up the application process in Finland and to serve as a link between Nord Stream and Finnish authorities.

 In December 2007, Nord Stream AG submitted application documents to the Swedish government for the pipeline construction in the Swedish Exclusive Economic Zone.
 In February 2008, the Swedish government rejected the consortium's application, which it had found incomplete.
 A new application was filed later.
 In October 2009, Nord Stream received a construction permit to build the pipeline in Danish waters.
 In November 2009, the Swedish and Finnish authorities permitted the laying of the pipeline in their exclusive economic zones.
 In February 2010, the Regional State Administrative Agency for Southern Finland issued the final environmental permit allowing construction of the Finnish section of the pipeline.

 Construction of the Portovaya compressor station in Vyborg, near the Gulf of Finland, began in January 2010.

 The first pipe of the pipeline was laid in April 2010 in the Swedish exclusive economic zone by the Castoro Sei vessel, which continued to lay most of the distance.
 The Castoro 10 performed pipe work near Germany, and Solitaire was pipe-laying near Finland.
 Construction of the pipeline was officially launched in April 2010 at Portovaya Bay.